floss1138/dbDotCad/README.md

 When blocks are nested, clicking on the block only presents attributes for the *parent* block.
 Similarly using ATTOUT on a nested block only captures attributes from the *parent* and not the *children* within.
 If the *parent* block is exploded then attributes of the *children* become visible.
 Third party routines may exist to extract attributes from nested blocks but it is not possible with Express Tools and a default installation.

 If a block is exploded (command EXPLODE), the TAG (key) names of the attributes become visible.
-If the block is burst (command BURST) then the values of the TAG (key) are turned into drawing text an will not change if the attribute values are different when imported.
+If the block is burst (command BURST, or Express > Blocaks > Explode Attributes to Text) then the values of the TAG (key) are turned into drawing text an will not change if the attribute values change when imported i.e. the drawing text is now no longer metadata and is fixed as part of the drawing.

 For nested blocks containing other blocks defining connection points, it is possible to make a filtered selection of these within a drawing and then EXPLODE prior to using ATTOUT.
 In this case consider defining colours BYBLOCK.